AAU-Underwater-Robot-Lab/.github/profile/README.md

 # AAU Underwater Technology Group

-The **Underwater Technology Group** at Aalborg University (AAU Energy) develops advanced systems for subsea robotics, sensing, and autonomy.
+The **Underwater Technology Group** at AAU Energy, Aalborg University develops advanced systems for subsea robotics, sensing, and autonomy.
 We support inspection, monitoring, and intervention tasks in challenging underwater environments through applied research and open-source tool development.

-## Focus Areas
+## Focus areas
 - Autonomous and remotely operated underwater vehicles (AUVs/ROVs)
 - Subsea perception using sonar, vision, and hyperspectral sensors
 - Synthetic dataset generation and AI-based segmentation
 - Hydrodynamic modeling and vehicle control
 - ROS2-based integration, simulation, and deployment

-## Public Repositories
+## Public repositories
 We maintain and publish selected repositories covering:
 - Dataset catalogs and segmentation tools
 - ROS2 drivers and control stacks for underwater sensors and vehicles